mesosphere/dcos-docs-site/pages/ksphere/kommander/1.2/projects/index.md

 ## Create a Project
 When you create a Project, you must specify a Project Name, a Namespace Name (optional) and a way to allow Kommander to determine which Kubernetes clusters will be part of this project.

-As mentioned above, a Project Namespace corresponds to a Kubernetes Federated Namespaces.
-By default, the name of the namespace will be auto-generated based on the project name (first 57 characters) plus 5 unique alphanumeric characters.
-You can also specify a namespace name, but in this case, you must make sure it will not conflict with any existing namespace on the target Kubernetes clusters that will be a part of the Project.
+As mentioned previously, a Project Namespace corresponds to a Kubernetes Federated Namespace.
+By default, the name of the namespace is auto-generated based on the project name (first 57 characters) plus 5 unique alphanumeric characters.
+You can specify a namespace name, but you must ensure it does not conflict with any existing namespace on the target Kubernetes clusters, that will be a part of the Project.

 To determine which Kubernetes clusters will be part of this project, you can either select manually existing clusters or define labels that Kommander will use to dynamically add clusters.
 The latter is recommended because it will allow you to deploy additional Kubernetes clusters later and to have them automatically associated with Projects based on their labels.